The desperate families still torn apart by Covid rules

 Lorraine Blauw, a mother of 8-year-old twins who's originally from South Africa and has lived in the Netherlands for three years, is another outspoken critic of the country's border restrictions.
 She and Morales run outreach efforts for the "Wij missen jullie!" initiative.

 Since December, Blauw's family has muddled through her two emergency vein surgeries, with another soon to come.
-Blauw has pleaded repeatedly with Dutch officials to allow entry for her mother -- who lives in South Africa and has a five-year EU visa that Blauw says is not currently being honored, to help with her recovery -- to no avail.
+Blauw has pleaded repeatedly with Dutch officials to allow entry for her mother -- who lives in South Africa and has a five-year EU visa that Blauw says is not currently being honored -- to help with her recovery to no avail.

 "The answers I have been getting from the government are pathetic," Blauw says.
 "They told me that to allow my mother in, I would have to be dead or literally dying within two to three weeks."